Perspective | Santana began ‘Glee’ as a typical mean girl. Naya Rivera made her so much more.

 Two seasons later, after Monteith’s real-life death, his fictional peers reconvene at the high school to pay tribute.
-After learning principal Sue Sylvester (Jane Lynch) ordered a group of cheerleaders to take down a memorial at Finn’s old locker, Santana storms into Sue’s office to tell off the former coach and glee club rival for how she mistreated Finn, and to demand they be allowed to grieve him.
+After learning Principal Sue Sylvester (Jane Lynch) ordered a group of cheerleaders to take down a memorial at Finn’s old locker, Santana storms into Sue’s office to tell off the former coach and glee club rival for how she mistreated Finn, and to demand they be allowed to grieve him.

-Santana never hesitated to defend herself, but, as her struggles eroded the walls she built up, came to fight just as fiercely for others — even those who wronged her in the past.
+Santana never hesitated to defend herself but, as her struggles eroded the walls she built up, came to fight just as fiercely for others — even those who wronged her in the past.
 “Glee” celebrated the bonds formed between the unlikely group of misfits, asserting that they were just meant to stand out.
 Rivera shared this quality; she didn’t start off as a series regular but was quickly bumped up because of her ability to command her every scene with raw emotion and, as countless highlight reels capture, natural charisma.

 The actress’s death, confirmed Monday, is the latest tragedy to afflict a young cast that has multiple times been forced to mourn one of its own.
-With the harrowing search for Rivera in a California lake finished, the public’s gaze turns to the legacy she leaves, much of it derived from what she brought to “Glee.”
+With the harrowing search for Rivera finished, the public’s gaze turns to the legacy she leaves, much of it derived from what she brought to “Glee.”

-The Fox series, which premiered in 2009, earned accolades for its diverse cast and, in some cases, more so than others, its inclusive storytelling.
+The Fox series, which premiered in 2009, earned accolades for its diverse cast and, in some cases more so than others, its inclusive storytelling.
 Santana was one of its success stories, a caustic cheerleader who joins the New Directions group as a spy for Sue but who eventually comes to appreciate the camaraderie.
 She embraces the glee club as a means of working through her conflicted feelings for Brittany Pierce (Heather Morris), her best friend and fellow Cheerio (whom she ends up marrying).

 For many young fans of “Glee,” Santana served as a role model not in the traditional sense — her wit, while admirably sharp, was often weaponized — but because her on-screen exploration of identity validated their own.
 She describes herself as a closeted lesbian in the second season, which features her gentle rendition of Fleetwood Mac’s “Songbird,” an expression of love for Brittany.
 In the third season, after she comes out to her abuela and is brutally rejected, Santana sings K.D.
-Lang’s “Constant Craving,” because it gives her the strength to push through.
+Lang’s “Constant Craving” because it gives her the strength to push through.

 The character inspired countless queer viewers as one of the most prominent Afro-Latina lesbians to appear on television, as singer-actress Demi Lovato, who was still closeted when she played Santana’s girlfriend in the fifth season, noted on Instagram.